alteryx/ayx-developer-sdk/docs/howto/how-to-make-tensorflow-plugin-with-ui/tensorflow-plugin-with-ui.md

 export {ConfigTextInput};
 ```

-**Important Note**: One of the few things we will explicitely call out here for the UI SDK, as it is so critical to developing.
+**Important Note**: One of the few things we will explicitly call out here for the UI SDK, as it is so critical to developing.
 React's state model will _not_ "properly" update nested lists (as seen in our defaultConfig) or objects due to how it tracks changes.
-Therefore, we use `lodash` as recommended by the `alteryx-ui` docs to ensure our `model` stays up to date without stale or redundant data.
+Therefore, we use `lodash` as the `alteryx-ui` docs recommended to ensure our `model` stays up to date without stale or redundant data.
-A common symptom of this issue is self-replicating lists, ie:
+A common symptom of this issue is self-replicating lists, i.e.:

 ```js
 // where model will = {someValue: [1], valueToUpdate: 5}